Execution of Charles Rhines

 The execution of Charles Rhines took place on November 4, 2019, at the South Dakota State Penitentiary in Sioux Falls.
 Rhines was executed for the 1992 murder of Donnivan Schaeffer, whom he killed during a burglary at a doughnut shop in Rapid City.
 His execution drew attention due to claims that the jury sentenced him to death because he was gay and that anti-gay bias had tainted his sentence.
 Rhines remains the most recent person executed in South Dakota.
-He was also the first person to be executed against his will in South Dakota since George Sitts in 1947.

 Background

 Early life

 Charles Russell Rhines was born on July 11, 1956, in McLaughlin, South Dakota, the last of four children born to Richard and Ruth Rhines.
 Rhines attended McLaughlin Public School but dropped out in his sophomore year.
 He enlisted in the U.S. Army and served three years as an infantryman, earning his high school General Equivalency Degree.
 He went on to study at the University of South Dakota in Springfield for vocational training.
 However, he never completed the course as he was caught stealing from another student's room.
 He was convicted of third-degree burglary and sentenced to three years in prison.
 After being paroled, he robbed a liquor store with a shotgun and was sentenced to ten years in prison for armed robbery.
 He was released in 1987.